 Instant Pot Minestrone Soup Recipes are so easy and delicious.
 Not only is this soup packed with flavor but the pressure cooker helps to make dinner in just 5 minutes!

 We love a delicious bowl of soup.
-In fact, we enjoy pressure cooker minestrone soup recipes all year round.
+In fact, we enjoy minestrone soup recipe in the instant pot all year round.
+It is one of our favorites soups because of the easy ingredients and the flavor.

 This soup is hearty enough to enjoy as a main meal but light enough to enjoy even in the warmer months.
 Traditional Italian minestrone soup is so versatile and one of our favorite soups around here.